devdeliw/website/content/posts/nasa_intro.md

 conduction band.
 This is known as Spin-Dependent Trap-Assisted Tunneling (SDTAT), and is [detectable by EDMR](https://doi.org/10.1063/1.5057354).
-However, quantum tunneling is much rarer than recombination events.
+However, an electron quantum tunneling is rarer than undergoing recombination.
 SDR is considered the [primary mechanism](https://www.nature.com/articles/s41598-024-64595-3) for EDMR.

 ## The Goal